williamharmer-db/genie_space_migrator/README.md

 A Python utility to migrate Databricks Genie spaces between workspaces with support for transformation rules.

 > **⚠️ BETA API Notice**
-> This script uses the [Databricks Genie REST API](https://docs.databricks.com/api/workspace/genie/), which is currently in **BETA**.
+> This script uses the [Databricks Genie REST GET/CREATE/UPDATE SPACE API](https://docs.databricks.com/api/workspace/genie/createspace), which is currently in **BETA**.
 The script makes direct REST API calls via the Databricks SDK's API client because the SDK does not yet natively support Genie methods.
 Native SDK support is expected to be added in future releases.

 ## Features